 In a second step, the technologies to supply the end-use service demand are chosen.
 For each end use, there is a detailed set of technologies available to the model (Figure 13).
 Within each technology option, for example a gas boiler, there are several types, representing the varying levels of efficiency and the associated investment cost.
 Additionally, there is a possibility to switch technologies, whereby heat-pumps could be used for space heating, instead of gas boilers.
+Within the residential sector, additional detail regarding bioenergy allows for more accurate modelling of the historical and projected use of biogas digesters to meet home energy needs, as well as the use of bioethanol and other liquids in cooking stoves and household heating equipment.

-Figure 13: Major categories of technologies by end-use subsector in buildings

-The technology choice is made based on relative costs, efficiencies of the technologies and policy constraints, if any.
-The share of technologies is allocated by a Weibull function based on their specific costs per unit of service demand supplied, which includes investment costs, operating and maintenance costs, and fuel costs.
+Figure 13: Major categories of technologies by end-use subsector in buildings demand supplied, which includes investment costs, operating and maintenance costs, and fuel costs.
 The routine allocates the different technologies to satisfy the new service demand for every year over the Outlook period.
 This allocation is subject to upper and lower boundaries, reflecting real-world constraints such as technology availability and adoption, policies, and market barriers.
 Other measures to reduce end-use service demand, such as insulation and active control, are included in the technology allocation routine: they are deployed where they are economically viable.